 Once you agree to an interview with a client, make sure you provide them with your contact details.
 Even if you and your client have agreed on where and when you’ll meet, you should always be prepared for any unexpected changes.
 These interviews can sometimes be stressful for the client, but they also extremely important.
 If they have your mobile number, they have additional peace of mind that you are reachable.

-One of the key benefits of using Better Caring is that our platform gives you the ability to keep track of all your messages in your inbox.
+One of the key benefits of using Mable is that our platform gives you the ability to keep track of all your messages in your inbox.
 Your inbox allows you to stay on top of all your communications and build your unique support work business, and until you have organised an interview, you should keep all communications with potential clients on our platform.